What is the typical daily profit of a Las Vegas casino anyway?

 What makes up casino earnings?

 As you may already know, casinos always win, no matter how much their customers win back.
-Due to thoroughly calculated game algorithms, casinos have a long-term statistical advantage.
+Due to thoroughly calculated game algorithms, casinos in US have a long-term statistical advantage.
 Every popular game has a mathematically proven percentage of establishment gains known as a “house edge”.

 Moreover, there’s a huge non-gaming income that comes from selling food and drink, guests visiting in-house entertainment venues or spa facilities, renting rooms for overnight stays, paid parking lots, and more additional services.
 Those are major sources of any casino’s profit.